When a friend or loved one is struggling, they may look to you for support and it's important to understand the best ways to help.

 Everyone reacts differently during hard times.
 The Canadian Mental Health Association suggests, “One of the most important things you can do is to simply be there for your loved one.
 Grief can feel overwhelming, but support and understanding can make a huge difference.”

 Your friend may want to talk to you more often than usual or they may pull away and want to be alone.
-In either case, make sure they know that you’re there for them when and if they want to chat by phone, email, text or in-person.
-The situation may feel awkward, but to support your friend, you need to be present.
+In either case, make sure they know that you’re there for them when and if they want to talk by phone, email, text or even video chat.
+The situation may feel awkward, but to support your friend, you need to be present, even if you can’t physically be there.

 2. Listen Actively